In 2013, a letter resurfaced that recounted Ned Kelly's last stand with police in Australia during the Glenrowan Siege.

 In his letter, dated July 8, 1880, Sutherland, who rushed to the Glenrowan Inn when he heard that the infamous Ned Kelly was there, wrote: "… the Kelly’s are annihilated.
 The gang is completely destroyed."

-"Ned’s armour alone weighed 97 pounds.
+"Ned’s armor alone weighed 97 pounds.
 The police thought he was a fiend seeing their rifle bullets mere sliding off him like hail.
 They were firing into him at about 10 yards in the grim light of the morning without the slightest effect.
 The force of the rifle bullets made him stagger when hit but it was only when they got him in the legs and arms that he reluctantly fell exclaiming as he did, 'so I am done I am done.’"

 Having seen the wounded Kelly on the ground, Sutherland reflected: "Poor Ned I was really sorry for him.
 To see him lying pierced by bullets and still showing no signs of pain.

-"His 3 sisters were there also, Mrs Skillion [a.k.a Skilling], Kate Kelly and a younger one.
+"His 3 sisters were there also, Mrs. Skillion [a.k.a Skilling], Kate Kelly and a younger one.
 Kate was sitting at his head with her arms round his neck while the others were crying in a mournful strain at the state of one who but the night before was the terror of the whole Colony."

 According to the State Library of Victoria in Australia, Sutherland included a lock of hair from Kelly's horse in the letter.
 Sutherland wrote: "The hair enclosed is from the tail of Ned Kelly the famous murderer and bushranger’s mare.
-His favourite mare who followed him all around the trees during the firing.
+His favorite mare who followed him all around the trees during the firing.
 He said he wouldn’t care for himself if he thought his mare safe."

 You can view the entire 1880 letter from Donald Sutherland here via the State Library of Victoria.